horbalesz/peak-stock-price-checker/README.md

 2. Run `docker compose up -d`

     `docker logs -f --tail 100 {database|webapp}` with this command you can see a rolling log for either the `database` or the `webapp` service

+## How to use

+Import `postman_collection.json` to Postman and call the endpoints from there, or go to `http://localhost:3000/api` and use from swagger UI.